jamiedumont/hugo-jamiedumont.co.uk/content/blog/thoughts-on-things.md

 In the UK, the Mac version will cost £38.99, the iPad £15.99 and the iPhone £7.99.
 Now, there's a degree of exchange-rate shenanigans post-Brexit going on here (the US versions cost $49.99, $19.99 and $9.99 respectively), but even so; why is the price an issue?

+**UPDATE: June 2017** — Yet more funny-business with the exchange rates...
+The prices are now £48.99, £19.99 and £9.99.
+I should be clear, there have be no changes to the prices that Cultured Code have chosen, only Apple's conversion from USD to GBP, based on pricing "tiers".
+Even by Apple's standards, a 1:1 exchange rate seems a little steep!

 Unfortunately, whilst Apple's App Stores have got consumers used to the idea of third-party software, they also instilled the notion that these unofficial apps should be cheap.
 In the beginning, most apps were either free, £0.99 or £1.99.
 Of course since then we've seen other common prices like £0.79, £3.99 and a few really high-ticket items (relatively speaking).

 Now it's obvious that if the lifetime value of a customer to a developer isn't enough to buy a coffee - particularly after Apple take their cut - then the App Store is fundamentally a flawed concept, or something needs to change.
 Something has indeed changed.
 More apps are becoming free...